Walkaisa/slate/source/index.html.md

 ---
-title: API Reference
+title: Walkaisa API

 language_tabs: # must be one of https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers
-  - shell
-  - ruby
-  - python
     - javascript

 toc_footers:
     - <a href='#'>Sign Up for a Developer Key</a>
     - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

 includes:
     - errors

 search: true

 code_clipboard: true

 meta:
     - name: description
       content: Documentation for the Kittn API
 ---

 # Introduction